-REGULAR READING PERIODS: We will be holding reading periods on the 13th of the month for the following months: January, February, March, and April.
+MONTHLY READING PERIODS: We hold reading periods on the 13th of the month when we are open for submissions.
 These reading periods will run on our Submittable for 24 hours each, from midnight to midnight (EST).
-If we finalize our issue early, we reserve the right to also close submissions early.

 If this submissions page is the first place you’ve arrived on our site, we encourage you to read our about page to get a sense of who we are, as well as read the work in our debut issue before considering sending any work our way.
 We receive a lot of traditional love poems (is it our amorous name?) and narrative short stories that are not a good fit for us.
 Please send us work because you feel you are in conversation with the work in AADOREE, not because we’d make another bullet point on your CV.

 Poets, please send no more than 5 poems.
 We don’t impose a page limit for poetry, but if you’re submitting long poems, please be reasonable.
 While it’s true the web provides us with an infinite canvas, we take the same work for our print edition, which has limited space.